Equations of tropical varieties: Algebraic preliminaries: monoids, semirings, and valuations

 Let $A$ be either an $\Fun$-algebra or a semiring.
 We can regard $A$ as an $A$-module and define an \emph{ideal} in $A$ to be a submodule of $A$.
 When $A$ is a ring this agrees with the usual definition of an ideal.

 Quotients of semirings generally cannot be described by ideals, since a quotient might identify elements $f$ and $g$ without the existence of an element $f-g$ to identify with zero.
 The same issue arises when constructing quotients of modules over semirings.
-For this reason, one must instead work with congruences.
-The omitted proofs in this section are all standard and/or elementary.
+For this reason, one must instead work with congruences to describe quotients.
+Here we we present some basic results illustrating the behavior and use of congruences.
+Further details on properties of congruences can be found in the books \cite{Golan} and \cite{Hebisch-Weinert}.

 \begin{definition} Let $S$ and $M$ be a semiring and $S$-module respectively.
 A \emph{semiring congruence} on $S$ is an equivalence relation $J \subset S\times S$ that is a sub-semiring, and a \emph{module congruence} on $M$ is an $S$-submodule $J \subset M\times M$ that is an equivalence relation.
 If the type is clear from context, we refer to such an equivalence relation simply as a \emph{congruence}. \end{definition}